Part 9: Introduction to the AzEl Mask Tool and Volumetrics

 2. Select Report & Graph Manager... () in the shortcut menu.

-3. Select the Satisfaction Volume () report in the Installed Styles list when the Report & Graph Manager opens.
+3. Select the Satisfaction Volume () report in the Installed Styles () folder when the Report & Graph Manager opens.

 4. Click Generate....

-5. You can see in the report that the radar field of view's percent satisfied is approximately 44 percent.
-Remember, you computed this starting at a low altitude of only 10 kilometers.
-There will be more losses at lower altitudes due to the central body (Earth), terrain and the radome.
+5. You can see in the report that the radar field is approximately 44 percent satisfied.
+Remember, you computed this starting at a low altitude of only 10 kilometers; there will be more losses at lower altitudes due to the central body (Earth), terrain and the radome.

 6. Close the Satisfaction Volume report and the Report & Graph Manager when finished.